PJ6501/Emission/README_GitHub.md

 - the 294-model dataset;
 - consolidated source data for main and supplementary figures;
 - normalized sensitivity calculations;
-- curve-fitting and holdout-test data;
+- curve-fitting and holdout-test data; and
-- Python/MATLAB requirements; and
+- Python/MATLAB requirements.
-- a quality-control log documenting cross-file checks and known version-specific issues.

 The workbook is intended as a navigation and verification aid.
 The individual files in `source data/` remain the figure-specific source records.